Colorado Baker Won't Make a Wedding

 'But the more I thought about it,' Mr. Abrams said, 'the more I thought of other possibilities.
 Could a painter invite the public to his gallery at which he painted portraits of them for a fee but refused to paint black people?
 Could a musician invite the world to his studio where he wrote songs about them for a fee but refused to do so for Jews or Muslims?
 The First Amendment protects a lot, but not that conduct.'

-In the end, Mr. Abrams signed a brief supporting the gay couple, David Mullins and Charlie Craig.
-It was one of close to 100 friend-of-the-court briefs filed in the case, an extraordinary number.
+In the end, Mr. Abrams signed a brief supporting the gay couple: David Mullins and Charlie Craig.
+It was one of almost 100 friend-of-the-court briefs filed in the case, an extraordinarily high number.
 Among the most interesting ones are from deeply committed First Amendment experts who have struggled to find the right balance between protected expression and unlawful discrimination."
-6
+4

 The texts of the almost 100 friend-of-the-court briefs can be viewed and downloaded from SCOTUSblog.
 5

 There have been about a dozen cases similar to the "Masterpiece Cakeshop v.
 Colorado Civil Rights Commission" case discussed in the media.
-Many involved selling goods or services for gay marriages.
-But this is the first to be accepted by the U.S. Supreme Court.
-Their ruling will have a profound effect on the scope of religious freedom in the United States.
-It will decide whether companies can violate human rights laws and ordinances by discriminating against others on religious grounds.
-The key question is whether the First Amendment to the U.S. Constitution guarantees only the freedom of religious belief, speech, assembly, and proselytizing, or does it also include the religious freedom to violate human rights laws and ordinances, and to discriminate against others.
+Most involved selling goods or services for gay marriages.
+However, this was the first to be accepted by the U.S. Supreme Court.
+Their ruling will have a profound effect on the scope of religious freedom and legal discrimination in the United States.
+It will decide whether companies can violate human rights laws and ordinances by discriminating against customers on religious grounds.
+The key question is whether the First Amendment to the U.S. Constitution guarantees only the freedom of religious belief, speech, assembly, and proselytizing.
+Or does it also include the religious freedom to violate human rights laws and ordinances, and to discriminate against others.

 In essence, the case may determine which part of the U.S. Constitution rules in these cases: the First Amendment that generates religious freedom, or the 14th Amendment that guarantees equal treatment.